About AIHS

 According to Mauro Guillen renown Wharton Professor of business innovation and strategy, “The only possible response to change is change itself”.
 The year 2020 and the impact of the Covid-19 Pandemic has been globally resonating with the need for affordable taking center stage as an essential tool for protecting and preventing the spread of the pandemic both in emerging and advanced nations of the world.

 As with previous health pandemics, the novel coronavirus is testing the crisis response capacities of countries and the resilience of key sectors of the economy.
 In the frontlines are health and housing.
-It is in view of the change that has been brought on by the pandemic that t the AIHS has proposed its theme of the 15th edition as “Sustainable and Resilient Housing Solutions for A Post Pandemic World.”
-The 2021 edition of the AIHS will be taking an exploratory look at the various emerging solutions and strategic response linked to housing finance and how these solutions could help Nigeria attain our thus far elusive delivery of affordable housing.
+It is in view of the change that has been brought on by the pandemic that the AIHS theme of the 15th edition examined “Sustainable and Resilient Housing Solutions for A Post Pandemic World.”
+The 2021 edition of the AIHS took an exploratory look at the various emerging solutions and strategic response linked to housing finance and how these solutions could help Nigeria attain our thus far elusive delivery of affordable housing.

-The 2021 edition will explore critical issues like Impact, Sustainability, Inclusion, Population growth, Technological Innovation, Diversity and Inequality.
-Given the backdrop of Nigeria’s challenging macroeconomic landscape (economic decline and heightened security risk), the AIHS 2021 edition will evaluate Nigeria’s housing financing and development challenges and opportunities for the present and future under the following emergent global mandates and sessions.
+In 2022 AIHS explored critical issues like Impact, Sustainability, Inclusion, Population growth, Technological Innovation, Diversity and Inequality.
+Given the backdrop of Nigeria’s challenging macroeconomic landscape (economic decline and heightened security risk), the AIHS also evaluated Nigeria’s housing financing and development challenges and opportunities for the present and future in line with global mandates and sessions.

 Housing the Critical Mass: